 Please select support material mindfully, as committee members have limited time to consider each proposal.
 Your Support Material List should include title of work, date created, medium, and dimensions.

 Video/audio files: Regardless of duration, please include full audio visual materials.
 Due to time constraints, the selections committee may only view/listen to up to 5 minutes of each file.
 Please note the clip you would prefer the jury view by including time marks in the documentation list.

-All submissions to the Annual Call are vetted by a Programming Committee composed of: the Director, 3 working artists or curators from the region, and 1 invited artist or curator from outside of North Bay.
-Based on this jury’s decisions, and taking budgetary and scheduling constraints into consideration, the Director makes final decisions in selecting each exhibition.
+All submissions to the Annual Call are vetted by a Programming Committee composed of: the Artistic Director, 3 working artists or curators from the region, and 1 invited artist or curator from outside of North Bay.
+Based on this jury’s decisions, and taking budgetary and scheduling constraints into consideration, the Artistic Director makes final decisions in selecting each exhibition.

 Please allow approximately 3 months after the deadline for the White Water Gallery jury to consider submissions.

 NOTE: Submissions are accepted on an ongoing basis, and those received after the post-marked deadline will be held over until the next review.

 The White Water Gallery is considered a Category 1 gallery and is classified as a small space by Canadian Artists Representation Copyright Collective (CARCC).
 We pay full artist fees in accordance with this designation and the CARCC guidelines.
 The current fee for a solo exhibition is $2,036, which does not include fees paid for additional activities that may be scheduled such as artist talks, panel discussions, or screenings.
 We also attempt to offset costs related to shipping, travel and accommodations, and encourage artists to apply for travel bursaries and/or exhibition assistance to cover any additional costs.